17 Songs about Gardens That Will Bring You Closer to Nature

 Van Morrison wrote this song intending to take the listener through a transcendent meditation process.
 The song uses garden-related imagery and a garden setting to help the listener engage their senses throughout.
 Morrison has also agreed that the song is partly a rejection of dogma.

 Related: Chill out with these calming songs of peace.
-Also, see our best of Van Morrison article.

 After the Garden – Neil Young